awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-map-state-machine.md

    };
    ```

    This code assembles a greeting using the `who` field of the input data, which is provided by the `event` object passed into your function\.
-You add input data for this function later, when you [start a new execution](#create-lambda-state-machine-start-execution)\.
+You add input data for this function later, when you [start a new execution](#create-map-lambda-state-machine-start-execution)\.
 The `callback` method returns the assembled greeting from your function\.

 1. Choose **Save**\.

-## Step 3: Test the Lambda Function<a name="create-lambda-state-machine-step-3"></a>
+## Step 3: Test the Lambda Function<a name="create-map-lambda-state-machine-step-3"></a>

 Test your Lambda function to see it in operation\.

-### <a name="create-lambda-state-machine-test-lambda-function"></a>
+### <a name="create-map-lambda-state-machine-test-lambda-function"></a>

 1. For **Select a test event**, choose **Configure test event**\.
 For **Event name**, enter `HelloFunction`\.